 'The Tell-Tale Heart' by Edgar Allan Poe is a short story from the horror genre.
 The following activities support teachers as they plan instruction involving this story.

 Hopefully your students won't be able to relate too strongly to Annabel Lee, but nonetheless it is a strong example of how Poe works the supernatural into the tragic.

-10. The Masque of the Red Death by Edgar Allan Poe: Summary, Symbolism & Analysis
+15. The Masque of the Red Death Lesson Plan

 Edgar Allan Poe and his works are some of the most famous and influential in literature, with his short story 'The Cask of Amontillado' often credited as being the perfect short story.
 Use this lesson plan to guide your instruction on the Dark Romantic story, highlighting Poe's use of irony and the plot diagram through a video and an engaging activity.